jenningsloy318/CloudOps/VMware/readme.md

   ```yaml
   datasource_list: ['VMwareGuestInfo']
   ```
-1.4 (optional) disabled network, since we can use vSphere to customize the IP add domain info, create file `/etc/cloud/cloud.cfg.d/06-network.cfg`, and add following content
+1.4 (optional) disabled network, since we can use vSphere api to customize the network info, create file `/etc/cloud/cloud.cfg.d/06-network.cfg`, and add following content
   ```yaml
   network:
     config: disabled
   ```
-  > - when used with ansible, we need to configured template as this,as it is not convienent to add network configure to cloudinit metatdata;
-  > - when used with terraform, we can easily add cloudinit metadata, so it is not required.

 1.5 adjust modules(the sequence, and remove useless modules) in sections such as `cloud_init_modules`,`cloud_config_modules`,`cloud_final_modules`, even change the modules in these sections.